alpha-convert/waffle-house/paper/reviews/rebuttal_oopsla26.md

 that merits further study, and doing so would be an important research contribution in itself; we view this as future work outside the scope of this paper.
-[BCP: Maybe explain why it's not easy?]

 As for compilation time of emitted generator code, we do not believe this is an issue for two reasons.
 First, our metaprogrammed generators compile extremely
-quickly: a average of 33ms for Bool List up to 54ms for STLC, plus or minus 5ms for each (full table after the fold).
+quickly: a average of 33ms for Bool List up to 54ms for STLC, plus or minus 5ms for each (a full table can be found at the bottom of our response).
 Amortized across testing multiple properties (which usually take seconds each), this is negligible.
 Second, generators change infrequently compared to code being tested, and the generator only needs to be recompiled when it changes.
 Indeed, we anticipate that a production-ready instantiation of Allegro could let programmers cache generator code to disk, to avoid compilation at testing-time altogether.